In accordance with LSU directives, local, state and federal requirements, the LSU

 The LSU Rural Life Museum is not only here for your school field trip.
 Think of us as an extension of the classroom.
 Professors and teachers are welcome to bring their class out to the museum for a day of instruction.
 The museum offers opportunities for teachers to provide their students with first-hand visuals (not just pictures in a text book) of Louisiana Rural Vernacular Architecture, Landscape Architecture, Louisiana History, Cultural History, Agriculture, Archaeology, and more.

 The museum now has its own YouTube channel that provides numerous videos.
-Our channel has a "How To" series that has different living history demonstrations like how to make molded beeswax candles.
+Our channel has a "How To" series with different living history demonstrations.
 It also has a "What is It?" series that explains various unique artifacts found around the museum.

 For your class's day at the LSU Rural Life Museum, please contact us at (225) 765-2437 to make a reservation.